Frequently Asked Questions

 Does my proposed well location require a paleontological survey?

-Well locations within the orange-shaded area on this map will require a paleontological survey.
+Well locations within the orange-shaded area on the paleo sensitive map will require a survey.

 How many copies do I need to send when submitting an assignment change?

-SITLA requires two original assignments, one for SITLA records and one to be returned to assignee.
+SITLA requires a minimum two original assignments, one for SITLA records and one to be returned to assignee.

-If the assignment is submitted in a blanket form, you must send a copy for each lease number listed plus one, two of which must be originals.
-Filing fees are per lease number, not per blanket assignment.
+If the assignment is submitted in a mass assignment form, you must send a copy for each lease number listed plus two originals.
+Refer to the fee schedule for filing fees required.
+For other assignment questions, contact Aly Hale at firstname.lastname@example.org.

 How does trust land become categorized as development land?